-This report presents household Income and consumption expenditure data for the year 2005-06.
-The format of the report is almost the same as of the Household Integrated Economic survey (HIES) that were conducted during the years 2001-02 and 2004-05.
+This report presents household Income and consumption expenditure data for the year 2007-08.
+The format of the report is almost the same as of the Household Integrated Economic Survey (HIES) which was conducted during the years 2001-02, 2004-05 and 2005-06.
 In this report all the variables have been presented by consumption quintiles.
-In the following chapter-2 the main findings of the report are summarised; in chapter 3, the concepts and definitions that are used in the report are explained and in chapter 4, the sample design is outlined.
+In chapter-2 the main findings of the report are summarised.
+Chapter 3 explains the concepts and definitions used in the report and in chapter 4, the sample design adopted for the survey is outlined.
 After that, twenty five major tables are presented.
-The methodology of consumption quintiles is explained in Appendix-A.
+The methodology for computation of consumption quintiles is explained in Appendix-A.

-1.2 Recent Developments in HIES
+1.2 Developments in HIES

-There has been some developments in HIES during the 1990s, and it is important that readers should aware of some of these.
-The HIES has been conducted, with some breaks, since 1963.
+HIES has been conducted, with some breaks, since 1963.
+There have been some developments in HIES during the 1990s, and it is important that readers should be aware of some of these.
 In 1990 HIES questionnaire was revised in order to address the requirements of a new system of national accounts.
 The four surveys of 1990-91, 1992-93, 1993-94 and 1996-97 were conducted using the revised questionnaire.
-In 1998-99 and 2001-02, the HIES data collection methods and questionnaire were changed to reflect the integration of the HIES with the Pakistan Integrated Household Survey (PIHS).
-The HIES 2004-05 was conducted as part of first round of PSLM Survey covering 14708 households taken as sub-sample of the 77,000 households of PSLM Survey.
-The current round of HIES has been carried out covering 15453 households.
+In 1998-99, the HIES data collection methods and questionnaire were revised to reflect the integration of HIES with the Pakistan Integrated Household Survey (PIHS).
+After this HIES was conducted as an Integrated Survey with PIHS in 2001-02 and PSLM in 2004-05, and 2005-06.
+In the current round of HIES 15512 households have been enumerated.

-1.3 Data Collection Methods:
+1.3 Data Collection Methods

 Prior to 1998-99, the data of HIES surveys was collected by male enumerators using public transport where only male household members could be interviewed.
-From the year 1998-99 the income and consumption data of the HIES Survey is being collected by adopting team approach of both male and female enumerators.
-Female enumerators in each field team interview the female household members and male enumerators collect the data from the male respondents.
+From the year 1998-99 the income and consumption data of the HIES Survey is being collected by adopting team approach comprising of both male and female enumerators.
+In each field team female enumerators interviewed the female household members while male enumerators collected the data from the male respondents.

-1.4 Questionnaire Design:
+1.4 Questionnaire Design

-The household income and consumption part of PSLM questionnaire with some improvements has been used during the current year.
-In order to obtain the better quality of data from the female respondents, the relevant parts of consumption expenditure of food and non-food items have been included in the female part of the questionnaire.
-Whereas, information which is considered to be answered better by the male household respondents are included in the male part of the questionnaire.
+The household income and consumption part of PSLM questionnaire with some improvements has been used during the reference year.
+In order to obtain better quality of data from the female respondents, the relevant parts of consumption expenditure of food and non-food items have been included in the female part of the questionnaire, whereas, information which is considered to be answered better by the male household respondents are included in the male part of the questionnaire.

-The structure of the new PSLM/HIES questionnaire used is shown in the following table 1.4.A $\,$
+The structure of the PSLM/HIES questionnaire used is shown in the following table $1.4\,$

-TABLE 1.4.A STRUCTURE OF PSLM/HIES QUESTIONNAIRE FOR THE YEAR 2005-06
+TABLE 1.4 STRUCTURE OF PSLM/HIES QUESTIONNAIRE FOR THE YEAR 2007-08